 he components of LISTSERV Maestro use a number of ports to communicate with each other and with the external world.
 The ports used are standard ports and will work well under most circumstances.
 Under certain conditions, it may be desirable to change one or several of the ports to other ports - for example, if another application installed on the same server already uses one of the ports LISTSERV Maestro is set to use.
 Changing ports may require editing certain INI files.
-For more information on editing LISTSERV Maestro INI files, see Section 20 Editing LISTSERV Maestro INI Files.
+For more information on editing LISTSERV Maestro INI files.